jupiiiii/3D-U-Net/README.md

 Overview:

 Brain tumor segmentation is a critical step in medical imaging analysis, as it allows physicians to identify the extent of the tumor and plan appropriate treatment.
 In recent years, deep learning techniques have shown great potential in medical image segmentation tasks.
-In this paper, we propose a Multimodal Deep Learning Approach for Accurate Brain Tumor Segmentation on the BraTS 2020 dataset.
+In this paper, we propose a Modified Data Generator Approach for Accurate 3D Brain Tumor Segmentation on the BraTS 2020 dataset.

 Dataset: